Magic Dates to Fly in August

-The peak summer travel season for U.S. flights in 2018 runs from June 23 to Aug.
-27 (give or take a day), and peak season dates in many other countries are similar.
-This is an expensive time to travel, but you can save by waiting for the magic dates to fly in August.
-Check out our airfare deals, below.
+The peak summer travel season for U.S. flights in 2019 runs from late June through Aug.
+19 (give or take a day or two), and other countries have peak season dates that are close to these.
+Peak season, of course, usually means expensive airfare but there are ways to save!
+One of the best is by waiting for the magic dates to fly in August.

 Magic Dates to Fly in August

 In 2019, the magic dates to fly in August for U.S. domestic travel start on or about Aug.
 20; this is followed by another drop on or about Aug.
 27. For transatlantic travel, fares will drop somewhat in late August but there will be even better deals on or around Sept.
-10. Prices typically drop on these dates because children return to school and demand drops.
+10. In case you were wondering, prices dip starting in August because that’s when many children return to school, and demand for family travel dries up.
 Here are seven more things to know about magic dates to fly.

 1. When to find fall deals